anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter01.rst

 -----

-The scope of this particular Reference Architecture can be described as follows (the capabilities themselves will be listed and described in subsequent chapters), also shown in Figure 1-1:
+The scope of this particular Reference Architecture can be described as follows (the capabilities themselves will be listed and described in subsequent chapters), also shown in :numref:`Kubernetes Reference Architecture scope`

 -  Kubernetes capabilities required to conform to the Reference Model requirements
 -  Support for CNFs that consist wholly of containers